TGS

 Mark prisk backs microfinance for small firms

-seen at 08:50, 15 December in News from Department of Constitutional Affairs - national.
+seen at 08:50, 15 December in News from Department of Constitutional Affairs - national (Our copy).

 Business and Enterprise Minister Mark Prisk today set out three key measures by the Government to promote support for micro-lending to small business.